agtoyli/Population-and-Public-Health-Research/README.md

-# Population and Public HealthResearch
+# Population and Public Health Research
-## Research project on machine learning to monitor and combat emerging infectious diseases
+In this project, I worked with partner